Director: Ryan Coogler

 We pick up with T’Challa on the eve of his crowning as the Black Panther, king and protector of Wakanda, an afrofuturist paradise of sci-fi technology that would make even a certain Mr Stark blush.
 Amusingly, Wakanda poses itself as an impoverished Third World country to the rest of the world – who pretty much ignore it as such – in an effort to preserve their technological advancements and rich culture.
 It comes off as an effective melding of various real world African cultures, turning it into a nicely representative microcosm of the whole continent.
 T’Challa’s crowning is complicated by the emergence of Erik ‘Killmonger’ Stevens (Michael B. Jordan), who has his own personal history with Wakanda and believes himself worthy of the throne.

-I won’t go into Killmonger’s backstory too much as it’s actually quite affecting to watch unfold, but Jordan gives a performance which walks a fine line between sympathetic and hateful; vengeful, wounded, and in the tradition of the best cinematic villains, not without a certain understandable angle.
-Andy Serkis reprises his Avengers: Age of Ultron role as slimy arms dealer Klaue all too briefly; he makes me think of Marvel’s version of the Joker with his manic, joyful approach to violence and mayhem.
+We won’t go into Killmonger’s backstory too much as it’s actually quite affecting to watch unfold, but Jordan gives a performance which walks a fine line between sympathetic and hateful; vengeful, wounded, and in the tradition of the best cinematic villains, not without a certain understandable angle.
+Andy Serkis reprises his Avengers: Age of Ultron role as slimy arms dealer Klaue all too briefly; he almost brings a Marvel version of the Joker with his manic, joyful approach to violence and mayhem.
 He’s one of the few Marvel cinematic villains who never succumbs to moping – come to think of it, the only one…? – appearing to genuinely love being a total bastard, and it’s a lively, infectious performance.

-Black Panther is the first Marvel film in a while to be more or less completely divorced from its surrounding Avengers-centric movies, which is refreshing (characters are introduced and relevant events from Civil War referenced smoothly enough that you don’t even need to have seen Civil War to ‘catch up’ – Black Panther is its own thing and understands the importance of good drama and well-drawn characters over franchise building and nodding to events and characters in other franchises).
+Black Panther is the first Marvel film in some time to be more or less completely divorced from its surrounding Avengers-centric movies, which is refreshing (characters are introduced and relevant events from Civil War referenced smoothly enough that you don’t even need to have seen Civil War to ‘catch up’ – Black Panther is its own story and understands the importance of good drama and well-drawn characters over franchise building and nodding to events and characters in other franchises).

 In fact, where the film stumbles slightly is its adherence otherwise to the Marvel movies playbook; checking off the slightly shoehorned romance subplot and inevitable CGI punchfest at the end.
-The ideological disputes between the proud, tradition-based Wakandans and the violent, rage-driven Killmonger are so compelling in their Shakespearean drama that it’s a shame when this latter element in particular pops up, feeling like perfunctory producer-mandated checklist-ticking.
+The ideological disputes between the proud, tradition-based Wakandans and the violent, rage-driven Killmonger are so compelling in their Shakespearean drama that when this latter element in particular pops up it feels like producer-mandated checklist-ticking.